RiteshKaushal57/Devops/Linux/Linux.md

 Linux is an open-source operating system based on Unix.
 It’s widely used in DevOps and servers because it’s lightweight, secure, and highly customizable.
 Compared to Windows, Linux is free, supports powerful command-line tools, and is the backbone of most cloud and container environments.
 That’s why most companies rely on Linux for scalability, automation, and reliability.

 **2. Explain core components of linux machine.**
 A Linux machine is built on several core components.
 At the base is the **hardware**.
 On top of that sits the **kernel**, which manages resources like memory, CPU, and devices.
+Linux interacts with hardware through the kernel.
 Users interact with the system through the **shell**, which passes commands to the kernel.
 The system also provides **libraries and utilities** to support applications.
 Finally, at the top layer, we have **user applications** that we install and run.
 This layered structure makes Linux powerful, modular, and flexible.

 +----------------------------------------------------+
 | User Applications (Vim, Docker, Apache, etc.)     |